blechschmidt/massdns/README.md

 ## Major changes
 **The NDJSON output format has changed in order to provide more detailed information and allow better filtering.**

-Also note that the command line interface has changed slightly due to criticism of the output complexity.
-Additionally, the default values of the `-s` and `-i` parameters have been changed.
-The repository structure has been changed as well.

 ## Contributors
 * [Quirin Scheitle](https://github.com/quirins), [Technical University of Munich](https://www.net.in.tum.de/members/scheitle/)